Punkline/punkpc/README.md

 # punkpc

-Punkpc is a collection of several loose experiments in GNU Assembler that assist in writing small binaries without relying on a linker or a compiler for high level features.
-It is intended for use with the PowerPC instruction set.
+Punkpc is a collection of several loose experiments made for use in GNU Assembler that may assist in writing small binaries.
+The tools are presented as importable modules with a special macro that handles `.include` statements as needed for branching prerequisites.

 ## About

 I started this project after exploring the kind of utility that could be squeezed out of basic symbol and macro primitives in GAS.
 It provides in-assembler tools that are useful for writing injection code, function libraries, and small files with just `as.exe`.
+It's intended to be usable without relying on a linker or a compiler for high level features.

 Some of the modules offer convenient tweaks and extensions to the PowerPC language.
 They are all collected under the module called `ppc`: